rust-lang/book/src/ch03-01-variables-and-mutability.md

 error: aborting due to previous error
 ```

-Now that we've explored how variables work, let's look at some more
+Now that we’ve explored how variables work, let’s look at some more
 data types they can have.